 When importing a AAD user to Nerdio AD, NAP will create a matching user account in Nerdio AD and trigger a synchronization with Azure AD.
 This will perform an SMTP Match (aka soft-match) and will convert the existing "In Cloud" user in AAD to one that’s "Synced with Active Directory".
 At this point all changes to this user object must be performed in Nerdio and they will be automatically synced to Azure AD.

-IMPORTANT: The procedure above only applies if the existing user objects are "In Cloud".
-If users have been previously synced with another Active Directory and therefore marked as "Synced with Active Directory" in Office 365 Admin Portal then you should consult with Nerdio onboarding engineer on how to proceed.
-These users will not be importable in NAP.
-You may need to leverage Nerdio’s Hybrid AD feature.
+- IMPORTANT: The procedure above only applies if the existing user objects are "In Cloud".
+If users have been previously synced with another Active Directory and therefore marked as "Synced with Active Directory" in Office 365 Admin Portal then you should consult this article to turn these users to "In Cloud" status again before importing.

 Once Nerdio AD and AAD users are matched the domain can be federated with Nerdio.
 Federating a domain enables ADFS for that domain, and makes Nerdio AD (DC01) authoritative for all authentication requests.
 When a user logs in to Office 365, if the domain portion of the username is one that’s federated, the authentication request will be forwarded to Nerdio ADFS services.